ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Hence, what you get in simulation is very close to what you will observe when transferring your ROS 2 controllers to a real robot.

 webots_ros2 is a package offering an interface between ROS2 and Webots with the help of the sub-package webots_ros2_driver that you will use in this tutorial.
-There is also some other sub-packages containing examples with different robots such as the TurtleBot 3 you may find on the :doc:`../../Tutorials` page under the ``Demos`` section.
+There are also some other sub-packages containing demos with different robots such as the TurtleBot 3.
+Such demos are detailed in the :doc:`../../Tutorials` page under the ``Demos`` section.

-This tutorial will introduce you how to create your first simulation by modeling your robot and implementing a Python plugin derived from webots_ros2_driver.
+This tutorial will introduce you how to create your first simulation by using a custom robot and implementing a Python plugin derived from webots_ros2_driver.

 Prerequisites
 -------------

-Precedent tutorials
+Previous tutorials
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-This tutorial assume you followed the tutorials :doc:`../Creating-Your-First-ROS2-Package` and :doc:`../Launch-Files/Using-ROS2-Launch-For-Large-Projects`.
+This tutorial assumes you followed the tutorials :doc:`../Creating-Your-First-ROS2-Package` and :doc:`../Launch-Files/Using-ROS2-Launch-For-Large-Projects`.

 Install Webots
 ^^^^^^^^^^^^^^